-You cannot use the HTTP Cache-Control or Pragma header fields in a GET request from an end user to force CloudFront to go back to the origin server for the object.
-CloudFront ignores those header fields from the end user.
+You cannot use the HTTP Cache-Control or Pragma header fields in a GET request from a viewer to force CloudFront to go back to the origin server for the object.
+CloudFront ignores those header fields in viewer requests.

 For more information about the Cache-Control and Expires header fields, see the following sections in RFC 2616, Hypertext Transfer Protocol -- HTTP/1.1: